mostlypanda/book-review/README.md

 # book-review
 This web-app is basically designed to see reviews and theme of any of the famous bestsellers published by renowned authors , here only trusted parties publish their reviews and reviews are free for everyone to see.
 It is fully developed in MERN(mongodb, express.js, react-js and node.js) stack technologies.

+To run this you have to first clone this repository in your local machine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts